jemmy512/book-notes/CS/programmer-self-cultivation-link-load-library.md

 For dynamically linked executable files, the kernel will analyze its dynamic linker address (in the ".interp" section), map the dynamic linker to the process address space, and then transfer control to the dynamic linker.

-In fact, the Linux kernel does not care whether the target ELF file is executable when executing execve() (file header e_type is ET_EXEC or ET_DYN), it simply loads the file according to the description in the program header table and then transfers the control to the ELF entry Address (without ".interp" is the e_entry of the ELF file; if there is ".interp", it is the e_entry of the dynamic linker) For dynamically linked executable files, the kernel will analyze its dynamic linker address (in ".interp" Paragraph), map the dynamic linker to the process address space, and then transfer control to the dynamic linker
+In fact, the Linux kernel does not care whether the target ELF file is executable when executing execve() (file header e_type is ET_EXEC or ET_DYN), it simply loads the file according to the description in the program header table and then transfers the control to the ELF entry Address (without ".interp" is the e_entry of the ELF file; if there is ".interp", it is the e_entry of the dynamic linker).

 ## 7.7 Explicit runtime linking
 ```c++